-(1) Adjusted EBITDA, free cash flow and leverage metrics are calculated from Viatris' audited financial statements in the manner described in Appendix A.
+(1) Adjusted EBITDA, free cash flow and leverage metrics are calculated from Viatris' audited financial statements in the manner described in Appendix B.

 In setting performance goals, the Compensation Committee considered a broad variety of data, including industry forecasts, internal projections, demographic data, advice from outside advisors, benchmarking data, and the Company's annual operating plan and strategies.
 The Compensation Committee also considered the variability and cyclicality of the business, noting that targets may increase or decrease from year to year due to factors impacting the business, such as market conditions, the regulatory environment, timing of product approvals, and both immediate and long-term strategic priorities of the business.
-Although the targets may vary from year-to-year, the Compensation Committee is committed to maintaining high levels of rigor and motivational impact on the executive team and aligning with the Company's longterm strategy for sustainable business development and its goal of creating value for shareholders.
+Although the targets may vary from year-to-year, the Compensation Committee is committed to maintaining high levels of rigor and motivational impact on the executive team and aligning with the Company's long-term strategy for sustainable business development and its goal of creating value for shareholders.
 Consistent with our philosophy of driving long-term company performance, the Compensation Committee, with the advice of its independent compensation consultant, will annually consider potential alternative performance metrics that link to our strategy and align with shareholder interests in long-term value creation.

-The 2021 compensation year reflects the first full year of Viatris' simplified compensation program and reflects comments that we received from shareholders during extensive engagement.
+The 2021 compensation year reflects the first full year of Viatris' simplified compensation program and reflects changes we implemented in response to shareholder feedback we received during extensive engagement.